Fiskoal/README-generator/README.md

 [License](#License)

 ## Description
-This project is a free, open-source script to be ran in the command line.\n It works best when ran in gitbash, and requires some knowledge of command line prompts as well as markdown.\n If you do not know much about writing your own markdown, I would recommend practicing writing your own before using any generators, including mine.\n
+This project is a free, open-source script to be ran in the command line.

+It works best when ran in gitbash, and requires some knowledge of command line prompts as well as markdown.

+If you do not know much about writing your own markdown, I would recommend practicing writing your own before using any generators, including mine.

 [Here is a good source to get started.](https://guides.github.com/features/mastering-markdown/)
 ## Installation
 ### FOR WINDOWS